metis-edu/Deploy-Smart-Contract-Hardhat-/README.md

-# Deploy First Smart Cotnract — Hardhat Project
+# Deploy First Smart Contract — Hardhat Project

 This repository demonstrates how to set up a Hardhat project and deploy the **VotingSystem** smart contract on Metis Sepolia/Andromeda.
 It also covers some common troubleshooting steps regarding ethers v5 vs. v6 usage in Hardhat.